- How is Child Support Calculated in Alaska?

 - Liens may be placed on your cars or property.

-If you don’t pay the fine you will go to jail or both, remember, the judge has the authority to use the same enforcement tools as CSSD.
-The somewhat good news is a hearing will be held to question why the non-custodial parent hasn’t been paying child support, so you better have a good reason!
+Yes, you can go to jail.
+If a judge holds a parent in contempt of court for not following a child support order, then the judge may levy several punishments such as a fine of up to $5,000 or even jail time.
+Remember, the judge has the authority to use the same enforcement tools as CSSD.
+The somewhat good news is a hearing will be held to question why the non-custodial parent hasn’t been paying child support, so they better have a good reason!

-Note that in Alaska, the mandatory minimum for non-custodial parents is $50 per month or $600 per year, thus, even if you are unemployed or in jail, you still have to pay alimony.
-On top of that, you are responsible for paying health insurance only if it is at a reasonable cost.
-Still on health insurance, Alaska child support laws require that each parent contribute 50% of a child’s medical expenses.
-However, if one parent makes more than the other, he or she will have to pay more.
+Note that in Alaska, the mandatory minimum for non-custodial parents is $50 per month or $600 per year.
+Thus, even if you are unemployed or in jail, you still have to pay alimony.
+On top of that, you are responsible for paying a portion of health insurance or other reasonable healthcare costs.

 What if my former partner denies visitations?